-- Improvement and acceleration of the translation of biological regeneration/repair mechanisms into clinical applications.
-Research addressing the damage, repair, and regeneration of the auditory system after military-relevant injuries is strongly encouraged. - Development of diagnostic tests that differentiate sensory, neural, synaptic, and central processing disorders, that may inform applicability and outcomes for current or future hearing restoration therapeutics. - Development of reliable in-vitro human models to facilitate the understanding, derivation, and characterization of human auditory cells, and/or to facilitate the evaluation of hearing restoration therapies.
+- Improve and accelerate the translation of biological regeneration/repair mechanisms into clinical applications.
+Research addressing the damage, repair, and regeneration of the auditory system after military-relevant injuries is strongly encouraged. - Develop diagnostic tests that differentiate sensory, neural, synaptic, and central processing disorders, that may inform applicability and outcomes for current or future hearing restoration therapeutics. - Develop reliable in-vitro human models to facilitate the understanding, derivation, and characterization of human auditory cells, and/or to facilitate the evaluation of hearing restoration therapies.